lillianwang112/chinese-learning-app/README.md

 I built this app to help with learning the vocabulary for CHI 108.
 It's a full-featured Chinese learning tool with flashcards, handwriting practice, games, and more!

+## ⚡️ Quick Start (TL;DR)
+1. Visit the app → Click "Import Deck"
+2. Download JSON files from the [108vocab folder](https://github.com/lillianwang112/chinese-learning-app/tree/main/108vocab)
+3. Import them into the app
+4. Start with **Study Mode** to learn new words
+5. Use **Learn Mode** to test yourself
+6. Use **Writing** to practice handwriting characters

 ## 📱 What Can This App Do?

 - **Flashcard Mode**: Smart spaced repetition (cards you struggle with come back sooner!)
 - **Learn Mode**: Quiz yourself actively with multiple choice, fill-in-blank, or written answer questions
-- **Writing Practice**: Draw characters with your mouse/finger and get instant feedback
+- **Writing Practice**: Draw characters with your mouse/stylus/finger
 - **Match Game**: Fun timed matching exercise
 - **Test Mode**: Quiz yourself with multiple choice
 - **Progress Tracking**: See your stats and which cards need review